Fsoft-AIC/HabiCrowd/dataset/README.md

 For the material of humans, see [entities](entities).

+We will release weights of pre-trained model after finishing code instructions.

 Note that, this is only the documentation of HabiCrowd.
 If you want to install as well as run code, we recommend to read the instructions from the [main site](https://github.com/habicrowd/HabiCrowd).